webdriverio/webdriverio/docs/guide/usage/customcommands.md

 Custom Commands
 ===============

 If you want to extend the browser instance with your own set of commands there is a method called `addCommand` available from the browser object.
-You can write your command in a synchronous (default) way the same way as in your specs or asynchronous (like when using WebdriverIO in standalone mode).
+You can write your command in an synchronous (default) way the same way as in your specs or asynchronous (like when using WebdriverIO in standalone mode).
 The following example shows how to add a new command that returns the current url and title as one result only using synchronous commands:

 ```js
 browser.addCommand("getUrlAndTitle", function (customVar) {